Foundations of Digital Farming

 Contents of the lecture

-- Foundations of digitization and digital transformation
+- Foundations of digitalization and digital transformation

-- Fields of application for digital farming methods, basic and technical processes (e.g. process engineering in crop production, soil cultivation, sowing, fertilization, crop protection and harvesting)
+- Fields of application for Digital Farming methods, basic and technical processes (e.g. process engineering in crop production, soil cultivation, sowing, fertilization, crop protection and harvesting)

-- Overview of systems and areas of digital farming: e.g. sensors and actuators, farm management information systems, digitized agricultural technology (tractors and implements) up to systems with autonomous functions, guidance systems, decision support systems, satellite systems, geographic information systems
+- Overview of systems and areas of Digital Farming: e.g., sensors and actuators, farm management information systems, digitized agricultural technology (tractors and implements) up to systems with autonomous functions, guidance systems, decision support systems, satellite systems, geographic information systems

 - Systems and data in precision farming (systems and data used in the field in the crop year: tillage, seeding, ...)